b3llyfish/fate-of-byzantium/README.md

 #### Government
 * If the DLC 'All Under Heaven' is unavailable then China, Korea and Japan will use Administrative Government (instead of Feudal)
+* Admin levy modifier has been decreased to -75%
+* Admin MMA maintenance modifiers have been removed
+* Admin will now move 90% of vassal taxes to the treasury

 #### Demand Administrative Governance Interaction
 * Cultures who do not benefit from Admin governments are much less likely to accept